OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 # Installation

-Aviary can be installed on any OS, including Windows, Linux, and macOS.
-We recommend using a conda environment, as it makes it easier to install Aviary with its full feature set, which will be explained below.
+Aviary can be installed on any OS, including Windows, Linux, and macOS (as well as integrated shells like unix on macOS or Linux through WSL on Windows).

+We recommend using a conda environment, as it makes it easier to install Aviary with its full feature set, which is explained in the next section.
 We assume that you have a working Python or conda environment set up for all of our guides.
 Our recommended package manager is [miniforge](https://github.com/conda-forge/miniforge).
 Miniforge is an open-source alternative to miniconda, and functions identically.

 ```{note}
 The minimum supported version of Python is 3.9; we recommend using the latest release of Python.